The Happenings on Shaw Hill

 I leaned my head inside the doorway.
 “Hello?”
 I said.

 You could hear a pin drop.
 I stepped into the house.
 The musty odor overwhelmed me.
-“Is anybody here?”
-I asked.
+It was the sickly, sweet smell of animal feed gone bad.

 There was no reply.